cyyyu/parcel-plugin-sw-precache/readme.md

 If you want to configure `sw-precache`, you can supply the configs by adding them in your `package.json` within the key `sw-precache`.
 See all avaibale options at: https://github.com/GoogleChromeLabs/sw-precache#options-parameter

 Additionally this plugin have the option "**additionalCodeFile**" if you want to add anything to your service-worker.js (for example a new event-handler).
-Add a File-name releative to the entrypoint specified to Parcel.
+Add a filename relative to the entrypoint specified to Parcel.

 For example: